DataDog/integrations-extras/notion/README.md

 In Notion navigate to Setting & Members > Connections > Workspace Connections > +Add Connection > Datadog.

-This will start the OAuth flow with Datadog.
-Once you've successfully authenticated, you will be redirected back to Notion, an integration tile will be created in the workspace connections view.
+This starts the OAuth flow with Datadog.
+After you are successfully authenticated, you are redirected back to Notion, and an integration tile is created in the workspace connections view.

 ## Uninstallation
 In Notion navigate to Setting & Members > Connections > Workspace Connections > ... next to Datadog > Disconnect